Densmore Church Through the Years

 Free Concert Series

-WE LOOK FORWARD TO SEEING YOU IN june of 2024.
+WE LOOK FORWARD TO SEEING YOU starting JUNE, 2025.

 The building we know as Densmore Church was dedicated on August 15, 1902 as the First Methodist Episcopal Church of Wells (Wellesley) Island.
 From a copy of the “Notice and Special Invitation,” we learn there were two dedication services, at 2:30 pm and 7:30 pm.
 A select quartet and an organist provided music for both services, and several clergymen were invited to give ten-minute addresses and assist.
 The notice gives the location as “at Calkins” because the new church stood on a small piece of land conveyed to the trustees of the church by John and Juliana Calkins for $75.